-1.2.3 Ease of resolving insolvency Ease of resolving insolvency (score) | 2019
+1.2.3 Ease of resolving insolvency Ease of resolving insolvency (score)\ | 2019

 The ranking of economies on the ease of resolving insolvency is determined by sorting their scores.
 These scores are the simple average of the scores for the recovery rate and the strength of insolvency framework index.
 The recovery rate is recorded as cents on the dollar recovered by secured creditors through reorganization, liquidation, or debt enforcement (foreclosure or receivership) proceedings.
-The calculation takes into account the outcome: whether the business emerges from the proceedings as a going concern or the assets are sold piecemeal.
-Then the costs of the proceedings are deducted (1 cent for each percentage point of the value of the debtor's estate).
+The calculation takes into account the outcome: whether the business emerges from the proceedings are deducted (1 cent for each percentage point of the value of the debtor's estate).
 Finally, the value lost as a result of the time that the money remains tied up in insolvency proceedings is taken into account, including the loss of value due to depreciation of a hotel's furniture.
 The strength of the insolvency framework index is based on four other indices: commencement of proceedings index, management of debtor's assets index, reorganization proceedings index, and creditor participation index.